-Supreme Court denies Obama request to rehear major immigration case
+U.S. top court denies Obama request to rehear major immigration case

 | WASHINGTON

-WASHINGTON The U.S. Supreme Court on Monday declined to rehear a bid by President Barack Obama's administration to revive his plan to spare from deportation millions of immigrants in the country illegally, a case in which the justices split 4-4 in June.
+WASHINGTON The U.S. Supreme Court on Monday declined to rehear a bid to revive President Barack Obama's plan to spare from deportation millions of immigrants in the country illegally, a case in which the justices split 4-4 in June.

-In a brief order, the court rejected the administration's long-shot request, meaning the justices' June 23 decision is final.
-That ruling left in place a lower court decision that had blocked the plan, which Obama announced in 2014 but never went into effect.
-The court remains one justice short following the February death of Antonin Scalia.
+In a brief order, the court rejected the Obama administration's long-shot request, meaning the justices' June 23 decision is final.
+That ruling left in place lower court decisions blocking the plan, which Obama announced in 2014 but never went into effect.

+The high court remains one justice short following Antonin Scalia's February death.

+The Democratic president's plan was challenged in court by Republican-governed Texas and 25 other states that argued he overstepped the powers granted to him by the U.S. Constitution by infringing upon congressional authority.
+Obama acted unilaterally by executive action, bypassing the Republican-led Congress.

 Obama's plan was designed to let roughly 4 million people - those who have lived illegally in the United States at least since 2010, have no criminal record and have children who are U.S. citizens or lawful permanent residents - get into a program that shields them from deportation and supplies work permits.

-In a July 18 filing, Obama's Justice Department had asked the court to take a second look at the case once it had a full complement of nine justices.
+The administration in July asked the court to take a second look at the case once it had a full complement of nine justices.

+"The inability of the Supreme Court in this situation to reach a decision and put forward a ruling has a negative impact on millions of people in the United States," White House spokesman Josh Earnest told reporters, calling on Senate Republicans to confirm a ninth justice.

+The administration's immigration enforcement efforts, focusing on criminals, recent border-crossers and on people who pose a national security threat, will move forward, unaffected by the Supreme Court's action, Earnest said.

-The Republican-backed Senate, in an action with little precedent in U.S. history, has refused to consider Obama's nominee to replace Scalia, federal appeals court judge Merrick Garland, saying Obama's successor should make the appointment.
+The Republican-led Senate, in a move with little precedent in U.S. history, has refused to consider Obama's nominee to replace Scalia, federal appeals court judge Merrick Garland, saying Obama's successor should make the appointment.

-In November 2014, Obama acted unilaterally, by executive action, and bypassed the Republican-led Congress to try to put his plan in place.
-Obama had aimed during his presidency to overhaul a U.S. immigration system he calls broken and to help resolve the fate of the estimated 11 million people in the country illegally.
-Obama leaves office on Jan.
-20.

-Obama's plan was rapidly challenged in court by Republican-governed Texas and 25 other states that argued that he overstepped the powers granted to him by the U.S. Constitution by infringing upon the authority of Congress.
+"By continuing their historic, unprecedented obstruction of Chief Judge Merrick Garland’s nomination, Republicans are spreading gridlock and denying justice to the American people," Senate Democratic leader Harry Reid said.